redpen-cc/redpen-doc/source/index.rst

 ..
-DocumentValidator documentation master file, created by sphinx-quickstart on Sun Oct 13 13:50:32 2013.
+RedPen documentation master file, created by sphinx-quickstart on Sun Oct 13 13:50:32 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.